1971 Major League Baseball All-Star Game

 The 1971 Major League Baseball All-Star Game, the 42nd edition, was played on Tuesday, July 13.
 The all-stars from the American League and the National League faced each other at Tiger Stadium, home of the Detroit Tigers, and the home team AL won 6–4.

 This was the third time that the Tigers had hosted the All-Star Game (1941, 1951); the same venue was previously known as Briggs Stadium.
 It was the second All-Star Game played at night, the first in prime-time in an American League park, and the last in Tiger Stadium.
-When it returned 34 years later in 2005, it was at Comerica Park, the Tigers' home since 2000.
+When the event returned to Detroit 34 years later in 2005, it was at Comerica Park, the Tigers' home since 2000.